Crews battle growing wildfire near homes in California

 The largest fire ever recorded in California, the Mendocino Complex, was now threatening about 1,500 homes instead of some 12,000 earlier in the week.
 It was 60 percent contained.

-Tough terrain and heavy smoke made hard work for firefighters but containment lines in the south held, state fire officials said.
+Tough terrain and heavy smoke made hard work for firefighters, but containment lines in the south held, state fire officials said.

 The blaze has destroyed 119 homes but none in recent days.